-These black-eyed pea fritters include both black-eyed peas and rice.
+Yummy black-eyed pea fritters are a smoky flavor mix of black-eyed peas and rice.
 You pan-fry them in a bit of oil, nestle them in a bed of steamed collard ribbons, and top with a chunky “soysage” tomato sauce.

-May good luck, excellent health, and ample wealth flow to you easily.
+May good luck, excellent health, and ample wealth flow to you easily.ย Every day of the year!

 More black-eyed pea recipes: